polterguy/magic/README.md

-You can try out how such a chat bot works at [docs.aista.com](https://docs.aista.com) - However, you can also of course scrape other websites, creating your own custom AI based chatbot based upon for instance publicly available information, such as government information, etc, etc, etc.
+You can try out how such a chat bot works at [docs.aista.com](https://docs.aista.com) - However, you can also of course scrape other websites, creating your own custom AI based chatbot based upon for instance publicly available information, such as government information, etc,

 ## CRUD API generator